harvardinformatics/website/content/kallisto_example.md

 	:::bash
 	$ wget ftp://ftp.ensembl.org/pub/release-83/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz

-The transcriptome data can be placed in a separate folder, which we can mark with an environment variable, for easy reference:
+The transcriptome data can be placed in a separate folder (the /n/regal file system is recommended), which we can mark with an environment variable, for easy reference:

 	:::bash
 	$ export TRANS_DATA=/path/to/trasncriptome/data